Bcopeland64/LLM-Zoomcamp/LLM Zoomcamp Final Project/readme.md

 - Grafana: Access at `http://localhost:3000`
 - Default login: admin/admin
 - Import the provided dashboard JSON file for a pre-configured Hobbit Q&A dashboard.
-- Make sure that both Prometheus and Grafana are already setup on your system

 I have included two files for evaluation including Grafana or the monitor.py file.
 This gives users two options for monitoring the chatbot metrics. **It should be noted that this application runs best with a GPU.
 It can run locally, but compute times can be heavy, especially in the case of the evaluation.py file (run at your own risk).**